kurbhatt/BestPractices/README.md

   - Demonstrate to Convert Comma Separated Value to List element. [file](src/main/java/org/kur/practice/collections/CommaSeparatedStringToList.java) **$**
   - Demonstrate to load and parse CSV data from properties file and convert it to Integer List using different ways. [file](src/main/java/org/kur/practice/property_loader/PropertyLoaderForCSV.java) **$**
   - Demonstrate the use and importance of hashCode and equals method. [file](src/main/java/org/kur/practice/collections/HashCodeEqualsInCollection.java)
-  - Use google's guave library to load properties file. [file](src/main/java/org/kur/practice/guava/LoadProperties.java)
+  - Use google's guava library to load properties file. [file](src/main/java/org/kur/practice/guava/LoadProperties.java)
+  - Use google's guava library to demonstrate cache mechanism. [file](src/main/java/org/kur/practice/guava/CacheUtility.java)

 **Note: $ at the end of line means it requires Java 8 to run that feature.**